• Published 30 Jan 2023

 Elastomeric Heat Shrink Tubing

 Elastomeric heat shrink tubing is noted for its flexibility as well as its resistance to abrasion and hazardous liquids like diesel fuel and hydraulic fluid.
-It is widely used in industrial environments to protect cabling.
+It is widely used in industrial environments to protect cabling, like automotive wiring and industrial machinery.

 PVDF Heat Shrink Tubing